WomenAndTech/static-site/docs/git-workflow.md

 If you have already cloned the repo, skip to the [Adding a branch] section.

 ### Cloning the repo
+Select the "Clone or download" button and copy the Git URL.

+In SourceTree, select "New" and paste in the URL.
+This is your local copy.
+Save it to an empty folder in your directory.

+By default you'll have a copy of the "master" branch, which is the main branch.
+To add the "content-updates" branch, follow the instructions below.

 ### Adding a branch
 To add the 'content-updates' branch to your existing local copy: